Yes Please!: Barbados sessions; hindrances to recording

-Surrey sessions
+Surrey sessions; vocal tracking

 Shaun Ryder flew to Manchester from Barbados, where he left his wife at the airport and went to find drugs.
 The following day, Ryder was admitted to the Charter Clinic detox centre in Chelsea, London, for a period of six weeks, with McGough supervising him.
 When he left, McGough decided to have Ryder avoid Manchester, subsequently booking them an apartment in Newquay for two weeks.
 While Ryder was in a healthier state, he still struggled with writing new lyrics.
 Ryder returned home for a week before going to Comfort's Place Studio in Lingfield, Surrey, to do vocals.
 The sessions re-started in May 1992, with assistance from Ray Mascarenas, for a period of two weeks.
 Aside from visiting a local pub, Ryder otherwise kept himself free from drugs.
 On the advice of his doctor, the rest of the band stayed away from the sessions.

 Paul Ryder and Astrella Leitch followed the latter's father on tour; Whelan spent time at a gym; Day looked after his newly-born child; Davis moved house; and Bez tended to his broken arm.
 Trying to aid in the writing, Frantz and Weymouth would have Shaun Ryder do things such as dance on the spot or consult the I Ching for lyrics.
 They also employed William S. Burroughs' cut-up technique at Weymouth's suggestion.
-Ryder found himself struggling to enjoy the music the band had done, regretting that he did not take more of an interest when they were recording it.
-At the time of doing these vocals, Ryder was listening to American rappers, such as Bushwick Bill; he had Kermit of Manchester-based outfit Ruthless Rap Assassins sing additional vocals on "Cut 'Em Loose Bruce".
-Kermit previously did heroin with Ryder, while Ruthless Rap Assassins had played a show with Happy Mondays sometime prior.
+Ryder eventually found himself struggling to enjoy the music the band had made, regretting that he did not take more of an interest when they were recording it.
+At the time of doing these vocals, Ryder was listening to American rappers, such as Bushwick Bill of the Geto Boys; he had Kermit of Manchester-based outfit Ruthless Rap Assassins sing additional vocals on "Cut 'Em Loose Bruce".
+Kermit had previously done heroin with Ryder, while Ruthless Rap Assassins had played a show with Happy Mondays sometime prior.

 Rowetta, who previously did guest vocals on Pills 'n' Thrills and Bellyaches, was brought in and subsequently had a large role with the new album, adding more melodies.
 Despite McGough's prior promise to Wilson to not go beyond £150,000, the album ended up costing £380,000; by comparison, New Order's respective album Republic (1993) cost £430,000.
 Steven Stanley travelled from Jamaica to New York City to mix the recordings.
 He was assisted by John Parthum at Axis Studios between 1 and 24 June 1992 with the band in attendance.
 Scott Hull edited and assembled the songs for Bob Ludwig, who mastered the album at Masterdisk, also in New York City.
 In hindsight, Wilson regretted having Frantz and Weymouth produce the band: "[Bez] said to me, 'Tina and Chris are brilliant [...]
 But their sound is the Tom Tom Club of the late seventies and early eights.
 You should have found us the next sound.'
 And he's totally, totally right".